 If you want to become a Navy SEAL you have to make your way through BUD/S training.
 There is no way around this.

 Are you ready for the most intense training of your life?
+Be prepared that cold water can make a coward of any of us.
+The mental strain often equates or exceeds the physical.
 The questions and answers above should help you decide if you have what it takes to complete BUD/S.